colleenjg/OpenScope_CA_Analysis/README.md

 This branch provides a **minimal** example, with minimal dependencies.
 It can be used to rerun dataset-focused analysis.

 ## 2. Installation
-To run the code, you should install [Anaconda](https://www.anaconda.com/), [Miniconda](https://conda.io/miniconda.html) or [Mamba](https://mamba.readthedocs.io/en/latest/installation.html).
+To run the code, you can install a conda-based environment manager (e.g., [Anaconda](https://www.anaconda.com/), [Miniconda](https://conda.io/miniconda.html) or [Mamba](https://mamba.readthedocs.io/en/latest/installation.html)).

-Once these are installed, you can simply use the appropriate `.yml` file to create a conda environment.
-For example, if using Ubuntu or Mac OS, open a terminal, go to the repository directory, and enter:
+Once the conda-based environment manager is installed, use `osca.yml` to create the `osca` environment with all the packages needed to run this code.
+For example, if using Ubuntu or Mac OS, open a terminal, go to the repository directory, and run:

-1. `conda env create -f osca.yml`
+`conda env create -f osca.yml`

-2. `source activate osca`
+Alternatively, if you prefer to use a different environment manager, install required packages specified in `requirements.txt`.

-The code is written in `Python 3`.
+This code is written in `Python 3`, and has been tested with `Python 3.8`.

 ## 3. Use
 Once installed, when using the codebase, simply activate the environment:

 `source activate osca`

-All of the appropriate libraries should then be loaded, and the modules can be imported for use in ipython, python scripts, or jupyter notebooks, for example.
+All of the appropriate libraries should then be loaded, allowing the scripts and notebooks provided in the repo to be run.

 ## 4. Scripts and modules
 * `run_paper_figures.py`: run, analyse and plot paper figures